Gender selection is a more intense process that involves the examination of embryos during the time they are developing in the laboratory dish.

 Couples that are carriers of genetic disorders are reluctant to become pregnant because they are at risk of passing the disorder to their children.
-Preimplantation genetic diagnosis (PGD) Spain is a procedure that can identify some genetic defects within an embryo before it is transferred into the uterus.
+Preimplantation genetic diagnosis (PGD) is a procedure that can identify genetic defects within an embryo before it is transferred into the uterus.

 PGD also offers the opportunity to screen an embryo’s chromosomes for errors prior to implantation.
-Women who have passed the peak of their fertility have fewer eggs and these often give rise to chromosomal abnormalities.
+Women who have passed the peak of their fertility have fewer eggs and these often give way to chromosomal abnormalities.
 Embryos that develop with chromosomal errors almost always result in early miscarriage since few defects involving chromosomes are compatible with life.

 In some IVF clinics, follow-up care is rare, and systematic long-term follow-up for PGD is limited, however clinics in Spain offer long-term follow-up care.
 Spain is the leading receiver of patients within Europe, with around 332 patients treated per year; while only three licensed laboratories offer PGD in France.
 Clinics offering PGD in France do not have appropriate means to cover all the PGD requirements, so the waiting list for couples is extremely long.

 The most frequent types of test offered by laboratories performing PGD included tests for monogenic diseases, cytogenetic testing for chromosomal abnormalities and sex selection for X-linked monogenic diseases.
 IVF clinics in Spain must be accredited by the Ministry of Health.